MailOnline/videojs-vast-vpaid/README.md

   <link href="/path/to/videojs-vast-plugin.css" rel="stylesheet">
   <script src="/path/to/videojs-vast-plugin.min.js"></script>
   ```
-  3.- Create you own ads plugin to pass a dfp tag to the plugin
+  3.- Create you own ads plugin to pass an add media tag to the plugin

   Below you have a simple ads-setup-plugin

   ```javascript